tanvir-git/odoo-documentation/content/applications/inventory_and_mrp/purchase/manage_deals/agreements.rst

 .. image:: agreements/agreements-ongoing-blanket-order.png
    :align: center
-   :alt: Create new quotations for an ongoing blanket order in Odoo Purchase
+   :alt: Create new quotations for an ongoing blanket order in CoquiAPPs Purchase

 .. tip::
    You can also create a *Request for Quotation* the usual way and then link it to an existing